-Although Leith, the Port of Edinburgh, is now an integral part of the Scottish capital, many Leithers still strive to retain their independent spirit, fully aware of their significant place in history.
+Although this port of Edinburgh, is now an integral part of the Scottish capital, many Leithers still strive to retain their independent spirit, fully aware of their significant place in history.

 While some of the less salubrious parts of town, several made famous in the cult movie ‘Trainspotting’ still remain, there’s a change in the air, and a fresh vibrant feeling now pervades the area.